-The speaker addresses this Sad gang of apparitions returned from the grave, their skinned muscles like plaited sedge, their body posture indicative of exacting labour: spines hooped.
-The notion of them working thus in perpetuity calls for respect: patient ones.
+The speaker addresses this sad gang of apparitions returned from the grave, their skinned muscles like plaited sedge, their body posture indicative of exacting labour: spines hooped.
+The notion of them working thus in perpetuity generates respect: patient ones.

 Faced with the incongruous paradox of dead men working unrelenting soil the speaker questions what might conceivably be the purpose of their work (what barns/ for you to fill) and the nature of a ‘gang-master’ requiring cemetery labour from the boneyard.

-The story they tell is brutally dismissive of religious promises: This is the reward of faith/ In rest eternal.
-Even death lies.
-The void deceives.
-Euphemism is falsehood; comparisons with autumn leaves that fall To sleep in peace are lies.
+The story they tell is brutally dismissive of religious promises (reward of faith in rest eternal).
+Notions of eternal repose are dismissed as nonsense (even death lies … the void deceives).
+Euphemism is falsehood … comparisons with autumn leaves that fall to sleep in peace bring no comfort.